gnh1201/catswords-exts-search/README.md

 Even today, I believe they will remain valuable for various applications, including Retrieval-Augmented Generation (RAG) for file format preprocessing.

-## API key
+## Public API keys
-Due to GitHub's security policy, we are unable to disclose public API keys.
-Kindly reach out to the contact information provided below to request access.
+Due to GitHub's security policy, public API keys cannot be disclosed here.
+Instead, they are available on [our Discord channel](https://discord.gg/8JUzMCmRzr).

 ## Try search (keyword: ransomware)